About

 VEGAN-FRIENDLY, ETHICAL MATERIALS

 My packaging is eco-friendly and responsibly sourced; I reuse materials and repurpose tools wherever possible.
 All my metals come from trusted sources - my silver is 100% recycled - and any supporting businesses are carefully vetted to ensure they are planet- and people-friendly too.
+And of course, these practices actively support the species in the collection by being low- to no-impact.

 ABOUT YOU!